 He replied, “Well, I went to Arkansas once.”

 Now, this is not meant to be an anti-Texas screed; I actually really enjoyed my time there.
-My point is that moving to seminary means moving.
+My point is that for residential students, moving to seminary means moving.
 It means, in most cases, a different place with a different culture.

 Now the consolation, for many, is that the move is temporary.
 In most cases, you’re not going to settle down and live there at seminary forever, though I’m sure that happens occasionally.